 Prayer flags flutter along the wall inside the Muktinath temple compound.
-Just outside the wall, Buddhist monks air their blanket by spreading them on a bed of jagged rocks.
-A Sadhu Baba (holy man) of Tibetan origin, with his possessions, a bronze ewer, two hardbound books next to him, makes a wooden bench at the main entrance, his temporary home.
-Raising his right hand, he blesses the passing devotees, as they look at him with great curiosity.
+Just outside the wall Buddhist monks air their blanket on a bed of jagged rocks.
+A Sadhu (holy man) of Tibetan origin, with his possessions, a bronze ewer, two hardbound books, makes a wooden bench at the main entrance his temporary home.
+With his right hand raised, he blesses the passing devotees, as they look at him with curiosity.
 At other times, he sucks on-what looks like-a chillum and blows smoke against the backdrop of the snow-covered Annapurna mountain range and clear blue sky.

 In Muktinath temple, Hindu temple bells and Buddhists prayer flags share the same space.
 The temple is sacred for both Hindus and Buddhists.

 Within Hinduism, it is considered Mukti Khestra, a place of salvation.
 In the main temple, a golden statue of Lord Vishnu, one of the main deities of Hinduism, stands tall.
 Tibetan Buddhists call it Chumig Gyatsa, and for them, it is the abode of 21 Taras, female deities, and many Sky Dancers aka Dakinis.

 Perched at an elevation of 12200 ft., in Mustang, Nepal, at the foot of Thorong La pass, the giant Himalayan mountains stretched into infinity envelops the temple in every direction.